 UK league tables

-We were the 1st Department of Music to introduce dedicated, specialist popular music studies and research
+We created the Institute of Popular Music in 1988, becoming the first Department of Music in the UK to introduce dedicated, specialist popular music studies and research

 Why this subject?